Safety Recall Z11 – HV Battery – 2017-2018 Chrysler Pacifica Plug-In Hybrid Electric Vehicles (PHEV)

 Summary

-ChryslereBay (FCA US, LLC) is recalling certain 2017-2018 Pacifica Plug-In Hybrid Electric Vehicles (PHEV).
+ChryslereBay logo (FCA US, LLC) is recalling certain 2017-2018 Pacifica Plug-In Hybrid Electric Vehicles (PHEV).
 A vehicle fire can occur when parked, even with the ignition in the “Off” position.

 Remedy